Ukrainians in Belarus: History

 Often, ethnic Ukrainians living in the territory of modern-day Belarus are singled out as a separate group.
 However, due to the cultural proximity and similarity of Belarusians and Ukrainians, difficulties arise in drawing ethnic boundaries between the two.

 The majority of Ukrainians living in Belarus today are descendants of migrants from Ukraine, occurring due to the fact that Ukraine and Belarus were for centuries part of the same state.
 It is also known that many Zaporozhian Cossacks settled in the Dnieper region in the 17th century.
 The last significant wave of immigrants from Ukraine arrived in Belarus during the Soviet Union.

 For many years, Belarusians and Ukrainians were not separated in documents.
 The identification of the two peoples took place, as a rule, on the basis of common religion (Eastern Orthodox and Greek Catholic Christianity) and under the common name of Ruthenians, Tutejszy, or Poleshuks.

 Current status

 Unlike many other ethnic minorities in Belarus, such as Roma and Jews, Ukrainians do not face significant discrimination, and multiple members of the government, including President Alexander Lukashenko, are ethnic Ukrainians.
-The Ukrainian population has multiple organisations dedicated to assistance of the ethnic Ukrainian community (including Ukrainian House and Brest Prosvita), most of which are primarily based in Brest Region.
+The Ukrainian population has multiple organisations dedicated to assistance of the ethnic Ukrainian community (including Ukrainian House and Brest Prosvita), most of which are primarily based in Brest Region (known in Ukrainian as Beresteishchyna).